Remian103/lolskin-price-tracker/backend/league_client_data_fetcher/README.md

 ...

 ### Known issues
- - Username on the windows instance is wrong! 'ls**pt**2021' was intended, but not it is 'ls**tp**2021'
  - League Client, AFAIK, pops EULA when new patch is delivered.
 Currently, there's no consideration of this behavior.
- - 'update_*.py' obviously doesn't belong to the 'app'.
-Wrong hierarchy!

  - ConnectionRefusedError: [WinError 1225] The remote computer refused the network connection